ap0phasi/neuralcoil/README.md

 # Probabilistic Coils: Nonreal Self-Referencing Bayesian Fields
-> This is a set of scripts for generating and experimenting with probabilistic coils
+> A set of scripts for generating and experimenting with probabilistic coils

 ## Table of Contents
 * [Installation](#install)